 Singer Patti LaBelle makes blackberry-jam cake; the mother of Daymond John ("Shark Tank"); Mike Symon ("The Chew") makes his mother's lasagna; lemon-chile linguini and crispy herb chicken.

-Teachers swap lunches; a dermatologist reveals what foods may be the secret ingredients to great skin; steak with a side of fries.
+Teachers swap lunches and share weight-loss advice; a dermatologist reveals what foods may be the secret ingredients to healthier skin; Rachael makes a steak dinner.

-Dr. Mehmet Oz enters a giant brain; chef Curtis Stone turns food people might throw away into tasty snacks; tuna melts.
+Dr. Mehmet Oz enters a giant brain; chef Curtis Stone turns food people might throw away, like potato peels, into tasty snacks; Rachael makes tuna melts.

-Playing "Pyramid" with Michael Strahan; "Cake Boss" Buddy Valastro brings his children for a cake-frosting lesson; a new kind of grilled cheese and a spicy soup.
+Playing "Pyramid" with Michael Strahan; "Cake Boss" Buddy Valastro brings his children for a cake-frosting lesson; Rachael makes a new kind of grilled cheese and a spicy soup.

 Jessica Seinfeld makes healthy fried chicken; testing the truth of the saying "you are what you eat"; Brit Morin demonstrates three new DIY projects, including a make-it-yourself neon sign; date-night dinner.

-The cast of "Pretty Little Liars"; a jellybean taste-test; Dr. Ian Smith's new book tells how to lose 20 pounds in five weeks; Stacy London performs a styling session; a garlicky chicken dinner.
+The cast of "Pretty Little Liars"; a jellybean taste-test; Dr. Ian Smith tells how to lose 20 pounds in five weeks; a garlicky chicken dinner.

 Katherine Heigl ("Unforgettable"); bra sizing; three desserts to make with pudding mix include a creme brulee fake-out; a Greek chicken paillard.

-Jacques Pepin makes a spicy chicken dish; Morris Chestnut and the celebrity trainer who helped him get ripped.
+Jacques Pepin makes a spicy chicken dish; Morris Chestnut shows how he got his killer abs.

 Phil Keoghan ("The Amazing Race"); a former CIA agent shows how to protect oneself from an attacker.